And other simple DIY Antenna Contraptions

-If you are slogging your way through this stuff, “antenna design theory” nicety might have to go out the window.
+If you are slogging your way through this stuff, “antenna design theory” nicety might have to go out the window at the expense of performance.
 Just try to get some wire UP with the supports, time and energy you have.
 Or head for that little hillside clearing, about 2 Klicks off in the distance, your extraction LZ, 195 degrees magnetic.
 In jungle like this, finding and setting up any antenna in a clearing like that one will help a lot in getting signals in-out.
 Since all known VHF man pack sets utilize vertical antennas, let’s stay with that convention.

 Above: Example of a rolled-up Jungle Antenna cut for 29 MHz.
 Made from individual conductors from WD-1/TT commo wire.
 The BNC connector joins everything together and allows RG-58/U coax to connect down to the radio.
 Works great, lightweight, pre-cut for this frequency band.
 It will also work well on the 27 MHz “CB” band if you need to go that route.

 I’ve gotten a lot of inquiries about the design of this type antenna, so here goes: Electrically, the antenna consists of a vertical 1/4 wavelength long radiating element and three (or 4) 1/4 wavelength long “radials” that come down from the center feed point at about a 45 degree angle down from the horizontal.
 That angle is not particularly critical but it does affect the feedpoint impedance; 45 degrees is about right to produce 50 ohms, your desired target if you are using 50 ohm coaxial cable to feed it (from your 50 ohm output radio).
 The Jungle Antenna is designed to be suspended from a suitable non-metallic support like a tree and elevated as much as practical to get it high and in the clear of other objects.